encukou/freezeyt/docs/config.md

 ## Extra content

-Usually, *freezeyt* saves pages that are reachable by links from the app's home page.
+Usually, Freezeyt saves pages that are reachable by links from the app's home page.
 There are two cases when this is not enough, and you need to specify extra content manually: